 A Very Short History of Milton

-The first Europeans arrived at this time – first the surveyors and then, in 1821, Sarah and Jasper Martin and their two young sons from Northumberland.
-They settled the area now comprising Martin Street and the Mill Pond north from Main Street.
+The Martin family – Jasper, Sarah, and their two young sons – left Northumberland, England, to immigrate to Canada in 1821.
+They settled the area now comprising Martin Street and the Mill Pond north of Main Street.
 Here Jasper Martin started a gristmill using power from the 16 Mile Creek.
-The gristmill drew other settlers to the area: the Harrisons, Whitefields, Fosters, Greenias, Huffmans and Teetzels, and Milton gradually became the focus of a thriving farming community.
+After 1821, 3 more children were born.

 Development was rapid in the 1850s and 1860s.
 The first library was organized, the first newspaper appeared.
 John Martin built the large stone Town Hall and Market House (it now houses the Chamber of Commerce offices and others) and the first Halton Agricultural Society Fair was held.